Astronomy Department Return to Campus Information

 Note that except to check your mailbox and retrieve office supplied from the copier/supply room, please limit the time you spend in the main department office.
-Package deliveries will be suspended until the start of in-person instruction in January.
-We strongly ask that you do not have personal deliveries directed to the department during the pandemic as we cannot guarantee they can be retrieved and they may get returned or lost.
+We strongly urge you to not have personal deliveries addressed to the department during the pandemic as we cannot guarantee they can be retrieved and they may get returned or lost.

 If you cannot find an office supply you need in the copier room supply cabinets, please contact Kristy with your request - do not go searching for items in the department office areas.
 This restriction is for the safety of office staff to keep the traffic in their work spaces strictly limited.